Skip to content

 }

-# Once imported, we only need to instantiate the check's class
+# Once imported, instantiate the check’s class.

 check = app_ensure_http_is_redirected_to_https()

-# against the App client we've set up.
+# against the set up App client.

 result = check.execute()